orbitalchicken/Roadmap/README.md

         spices: all spices should work
         hidpi setting should be in Displays, not in General add frequency in monitor settings

+    mate 1.18
+        swith MATE to GTK3
+        switch mintmenu to GTK3

     artwork:
         Tray icons are black with mint-y themes.